Darrell Newton, Provost and Vice President for Academic Affairs

 The evaluation of student performance in courses and the reporting of appropriate grades are faculty responsibilities.
 However, students sometimes feel that their academic work was evaluated unfairly.
-The process for student appeals of grades is as follows:
+The process for student grade appeals is as follows:

-- Any student who wants to appeal a grade must confer with the instructor within the first 10 academic calendar days of the next term (excluding summer terms) in an attempt to resolve the dispute.
+- Any student who wishes to appeal a grade must confer with the instructor within the first 10 (ten) academic calendar days of the next term (excluding summer and winter terms) in an attempt to resolve the dispute.

-- If the student and the faculty member come to agreement, the process ends.
+- If the student and faculty member come to agreement, the process ends.

-- If the student and the faculty member do not come to agreement, then the student may file a written Grade Appeal Form available at the Warrior Hub, second floor Maxwell hall on the Winona campus or in the Student and Campus Services Office on the Rochester campus.
-The written appeal must be sent to the Grade Appeals Committee (GAC) chairperson within 30 academic calendar days of the next term (excluding summer terms); a copy of the appeal must be sent to the Vice President for Academic Affairs.
+- If the student and the faculty member do not come to agreement, the student may file a written grade appeal, using the Grade Appeal Form .
+The written appeal must be sent to the Grade Appeals Committee (GAC) chairperson within 30 academic calendar days of the next term (excluding summer and winter terms); a copy of the appeal must be sent to the Vice President for Academic Affairs.

-A Hearing Committee, which is a subcommittee of the GAC, will review the case as presented by the student and the faculty member.
+- The Hearing Committee, a subcommittee of the GAC, will review the case as presented by the student and faculty member.
+The Hearing Subcommittee may request an additional meeting with the instructor and/or request additional documentation based on questions that arise.
 Both parties are entitled to assistance and advice from members of the academic community in presenting their case to the subcommittee.
-The Hearing Committee may recommend that the instructor do one of the following:

 - Make no change in the grade